 - Credit collection agencies may send threats your way.

-- In the worst case scenario, you may find yourself being taken to court.
+- In the worst case scenario, you may find yourself brought to court.

 How to Bring Those Payments Down

-There are some strategies available for those who need to bring their monthly payments down.
+Strategies are available for those who need to bring their monthly payments down.
 It’s worth taking the time to do your research and see which one will be the best fit for you.
 It can reap dividends in the long run if you get the best plan possible.

-Navient does offer some different repayment options, from the traditional types to income-based strategies.
-Here’s an infographic we put together depicting some of those options:
+Navient does offer some different repayment options, from traditional types to income-based strategies.
+Check out the infographic below for more information on Navient’s repayment plans.

 Traditional Repayment Plans